+When you open a program, or a window, in Ubuntu, it will be displayed as a button on the bottom panel.
+This is similar to the taskbar in Windows, or the bottom portion of the Dock in OS X.

-The bottom panel is where your open programs minimize to, much like the taskbar in Windows or the bottom portion of the OS X Dock.
-On the far left of the panel is the Show Desktop icon.
-When clicked, all programs on the screen will minimize and you will see your desktop.
-Click it again to re-open any windows you had open.
+At times, your desktop may get cluttered, and you may wish to minimize all the open windows.
+Click on the Show Desktop button on the far left of the bottom panel.
+All programs on your screen will minimize and you will see your desktop.
+Click the same button again to re-open any windows you had open.

 On the far right side of the panel, you'll find the workspace switcher.
 By default, it is set for two workspaces.
+You can use multiple workspaces to have two or more different desktops with their own sets of open windows.

 To switch workspaces, just click on the portion of the switcher that isn't highlighted.
 This makes it possible to, say, have a web browser open in one workspace, and a text document you're working on in the other workspace, thus reducing clutter on your screen.
 To add more workspaces, right-click on the icon and select Preferences.
-For example, if you would like to have four workspaces you could select 2 rows by 2 columns (or 1 row by 4 columns).
-Also on the right side of the panel is the Trash Bin applet.
-This is much like the Recycle Bin in Windows or the Trash in OS X. Any files you delete go to the Trash Bin.
-To see the contents of the Trash Bin, click on it to open its window.
+For example, if you would like to have four workspaces you could select 2 rows by 2 columns (or 1 row by 4 columms).
+Also on the right side of the panel is the Trash applet.
+This is much like the Recycle Bin in Windows or the Trash in OS X. Any files you delete go to the Trash.
+To see the contents of the Trash, click on it to open its window.
 Once the window is open, you can empty the trash by clicking on the Empty Trash button.
-You can also empty the trash by right-clicking the Trash Bin and selecting Empty Trash from the menu.
+You can also empty the trash by right-clicking the Trash and selecting Empty Trash from the menu.